-These individuals influenced my artistic or intellectual growth.
-This page is an ongoing project.
+These individuals influenced my artistic and intellectual growth.

-Clarence Glacken - geography professor at Berkeley, has his own section below.
-It may well evolve into an essay on the history of environmental thought.
+Clarence Glacken - Geography professor at Berkeley, has his own section below.

 Muriel Goodwin - friend, painter.

 Ms Goodwin provided encouragement and insightful criticism of my paintings.
-When she worked in my studio it was like having a master class.
+When she was in my studio it like felt a master class.